epsilonxe/macos-python-pratical-guide/README.md

-# Ultimate Basic Python Project
+# Ultimate Basic Python Course
 Department of Mathematics and Computer Science Rajamangala University of Technology Thanyaburi